ICCSSE/CASCON2025/tracks/workshops.md

   </div>

 <!-- BODY-->
   <p><span style="font-weight: 400;">We are excited to announce that this year IEEE CASCON 2025 will host a series of workshops.
 CASCON is a premier academic and industrial conference for advanced studies in computer science and software engineering.
 The workshops will provide a forum to present, discuss, and debate issues, problems, ideas, technology gaps, work-in-progress, and/or directions.
-The format of a workshop may include position papers, expert panels, hands-on exercises, and discussions.
+The format of a workshop may include position papers, expert panels and discussions.
 Workshops may be half-day or full-day.</span></p>
-    <p><span style="font-weight: 400;">Workshops can be structured around invited talks, and/or workshop paper presentations.
+    <p><span style="font-weight: 400;">Workshops can be structured around invited talks, panel discussions, and/or workshop paper presentations.
 The intent is to stir discussion and debate new ideas on emerging research areas, challenging problems, and industrial applications.</span></p>
     <ul>
     <li style="font-weight: 400;"><span style="font-weight: 400;">For workshops structured around invited talks, the organizers are expected to identify and invite experts in the field.</span></li>
     <li style="font-weight: 400;"><span style="font-weight: 400;">For workshops structured around workshop paper submissions, the organizers are expected to issue a call for papers which can be submitted through IEEE CASCON's EasyChair site.</span></li>